Water Fountain Maintenance

 - Replace broken or faulty parts.
 The sooner you get your bubble wall fountain fixed and the broken part replaced, the sooner you can enjoy your investment.

 Water features make for great additions to your home or business.
 Outdoor and indoor water fountains as well as bubble walls require routine maintenance.
-Knowing how to maintain these water features will ensure many years of enjoyment.
+Knowing how to clean a water fountain will ensure many years of enjoyment.
 If you’re interested in bringing new life to a room or outdoor space, contact us at the Water Gallery with any questions you may have or to learn more about our indoor water fountain inventory and find the right one for you.